ruskid/yii-phpexcel-helper/README.md

 $excel->sendToBrowser();
 ```

-Setting the start row of the data. and possibility to separate data in excel by blank line.
+Setting the start row of the data.
 --------------------------
+Possibility to separate data in excel by blank line or number of rows.

 ```php
 $excel = new YiiPHPExcel;
 $excel->getActiveSheet()->setCellValue('A1', 'Other info');